lvgl/blog/_posts/2019-12-06-littlevgl-speaks-hebrew.md

 ## 2. Build the font

-The font C file needs to be built with LittlevGL.
-Unfortunately, it's not possible yet to load a font file on runtime, but this is [being considered](https://github.com/littlevgl/lvgl/issues/1237).
+The font C file needs to be linked statically with the rest of your project, because unfortunately, it's not possible to load a font file at runtime yet.
+This is [being considered](https://github.com/littlevgl/lvgl/issues/1237), however.
 So either put it under `lvgl/src/lv_font/` or specify its location on your Makefile, depending on how you build lvgl.

 Then edit `lv_conf.h`, to make it the default font for lvgl: